DataDog/integrations-extras/cequence/README.md

 ## Overview

-This integration provides Cequence Security customers with a preconfigured dashboard to view all of their Cequence Platform related logs in Datadog.
-This integration provides all of the necessary pipeline and dashboard configuration to provide Cequence Security customers with a seamless Datadog Dashboard integration.
+This integration provides Cequence Security customers with a preconfigured dashboard to view all of their API Runtime Inventory and Threat Detection data within Datadog.
+This integration provides a Dashboard layout to provide in depth insights into your API Security posture.
+The log data export configuration must take place within your [Cequence Security Unified Platform.][3]

 ## Setup